Cascadia

 Step 1: Obtaining and Compiling the Contract Code

-Get the cw-contracts repository first.
+Get the repository first.
 Then:

 git clone https://github.com/InterWasm/cw-contracts